edom/work/edom.github.io/rejava.md

                 - Encryption
                     - Client generates symmetric key S (in practice the String representation of a random UUID).
                     - Client constructs and encodes a STOMP frame CONNECT with login, passcode, and S.
-                    - Client encrypts the bytes using server RSA public key hardcoded in client.
+                    - Client encrypts the bytes using server RSA 1024-bit public key hardcoded in client, in ECB mode, with PKCS#1 (v1.5) padding.
                     - Client encrypts the following frames with S using `a.a.c.c:a(byte[])`.
             - Trading server uses port 63339.
         - `a.a.d.e:channelConnected` calls `a.a.d.e:d()` which does login by constructing the following message: